-IEP research shows a strong link between the existence of armed conflicts in countries and terrorism.
+IEP research shows a strong link between the existence of armed conflict in countries and terrorism.

-Existing conflict is a primary driver of terrorist activity, according to the Global Terrorism Index.
+Existing armed conflict is a primary driver of terrorist activity, according to the Global Terrorism Index.

-In 2018, 95 per cent of deaths from terrorism occurred in countries where violent conflict was already occurring and the ten countries most affected by terrorism were all engaged in an armed conflict, including Afghanistan, Iraq, Nigeria, Syria, Pakistan, Somalia, India, Yemen, Philippines, and the Democratic Republic of the Congo.
+In 2018, 95% of deaths from terrorism occurred in countries where violent conflict was already occurring and the ten countries most affected by terrorism were all engaged in an armed conflict.

 Insurgent groups use terrorism as a tactic of war and are more likely to target infrastructure, the police and state military, according to research from the Institute for Economics and Peace (IEP).

 Over the last decade, both the level of conflict and the impact of terrorism around the world has significantly increased.
 In 2014, battle-related deaths reached a 25-year high while deaths from terrorism reached their highest point since 1998.

 The close relationship between existing conflict and terrorism activity is also apparent in the data measuring fatalities for both categories.
 According to IEP calculations, battle-related deaths and deaths from terrorism tend to move together.